cmda-tt/course-20-21/pages/frontend-applications/assessment.md

       <th align="center" scope="row">Understanding</th>
       <td align="center">There is substantial own code and the student can explain how the project was created</td>
       <td align="center">The student can explain some parts of their code, how some parts works together, and some technical choices</td>
-      <td align="center">The student can explain every part of their code; the project is structured logically.
-The student can explain the merits of frameworks inr elation to their project</td>
+      <td align="center">Student understands how components, state, lifecycle works in their app.
+The project is structured logically.
+Merits of frameworks can be explained</td>
       <td align="center">The project is complex but can easily be understood; student used or wrote code not covered in class that was carefully chosen while weighing alternatives</td>
       <td align="center">🤓<br>The student deeply understands their code and a geeky / nerdy conversation can be held about this</td>
     </tr>